 Are Quiet Enjoyment Rights the Same in Commercial Leases?

 Commercial lease agreements typically include quiet enjoyment rights, but these tenant rights can vary significantly compared to residential leases.
 In commercial contexts, the covenant of quiet enjoyment often allows for more negotiation and modification, reflecting the business nature and specific use of the premises.
-Consequently, tenant rights under commercial leases may be more limited or expressly defined, emphasizing the importance of carefully reviewing contract terms to understand the scope and enforcement of quiet enjoyment protections.
+Tenant rights under commercial leases may be more limited or expressly defined, emphasizing the importance of carefully reviewing contract terms to understand the scope and enforcement of quiet enjoyment protections.

 How Does Quiet Enjoyment Relate to Noise Ordinances in Minnesota?